golovach-ivan/Correct-by-Construction/competitors/kadena.md

 - is Turing-incomplete
 - Pact is database-focused
 - every transaction is a smart contract
-- Pact prohibits recursion and unterminated loops
+- Pact prohibits recursion and unterminated loops (recursion is detected when smart-contract modules are loaded into the blockchain)

 Secondary facts
 - Pact interpreter is written in Haskell